kelmo974/UFOs/README.md

 As the main stakeholder in this project, it is imperative that you have a solid understanding of the inner workings of your new webpage since you'll be taking the reigns and interacting with the UFO community from here.
 The data set you provided shares information based on various criteria such as date, location, and shape.
 These correspond to unique columns found within the dataset.
 When it comes to your webpage, the ability to filter based on these parameters was a critical piece to the build.
 Some images and blurbs explaining this functionality are included below.

 The following image highlights the chosen parameters by which the dataset can be filtered.
+To adjust the dataset, simply enter the name of a city, a date, or any other modifier into its correpsonding text box.
+Then, press enter or click _Filter Table._
 ![image](https://user-images.githubusercontent.com/109499859/205326964-0ed0a1d8-f938-417f-81ea-aa13e12124f7.png)